phyohtetarkar/hope-elearning-web/README.md

 # E-learning web

-E-learning frontend website build with [Next.js](https://nextjs.org/).
+This project is a frontend part of [E-learning backend](https://github.com/phyohtetarkar/hope-elearning-backend/).
+This project implements micro-frontend architecture built with [Turborepo](https://turbo.build/).

 **Features**:
 <ul>